Are you looking for the best things to do in Monopoli, Italy for an upcoming trip? Keep reading if so!

 Piazza Giuseppe Garibaldi is an adorable square in the heart of the old town, lined with cafes, restaurants, and bars.

 One of the best things to do is to take a break from sightseeing and simply sit with a coffee or a glass of wine and people-watch.
+The piazza is a busy hub with people passing through all day, making it the perfect place to observe the quirks of daily Italian life.

 During the heat of summer, you will also find that there are plenty of shaded areas to take a break from the sun beating down on you and are great spots to cool down with gelato.

+Underneath the Monopoli Cathedral is an impressive museum and archeological site.
 It was well-known that the original cathedral was built on top of an old Roman temple that was crumbling into the ground.

 Archeologists decided to excavate the area under the Cathedral to unearth the temple and the treasures it contained.
+In addition to finding the temple, they found further ruins dating back to the bronze age.

-In the small museum and archeological site, you can experience 4000-years worth of history, with an impressive range of stunning artifacts that have been uncovered and are now on display for everyone to see.
+In the small museum and archeological site, you can experience 4,000 years’ worth of history, with an impressive range of stunning artifacts that have been uncovered and are now on display for everyone to see.

 It is highly unlikely that you’ll find a place in the world with so much tangible history in one minuscule place.

+The opening hours are pretty random as the museum only opens Sundays from 11 AM-1 PM and 4 PM-7 PM, and Tuesdays from 11 AM-1 PM.
 You can find the Museo e Sito Archeologico Cripia Romanica at Via Argento 3 in Monopoli.

 How to Get to Monopoli from Bari